TURBULENCE BEHIND TRANQUILITY

 How Can I Bring This Installation to My Community?

 Turbulence Behind Tranquility involves the use of all forms of artistic expression to facilitate awareness to mental health.
 Our presentations and installations can be as large or as intimate as the setting or interested parties require.
-Divinemoira Studio uses visual imagery, music, the spoken word, poetry, and writing (to name a few) to facilitate awareness.
-Individuals, organizations and corporations interested in learning more can contact Erin McGrath Rieke, Creative Director of Divinemoira Studio at 314-651-2036 or at email@example.com for more information.
+Divinemoira Studio uses visual imagery, music, the spoken word, poetry, and writing to facilitate awareness.
+Individuals, organizations and corporations interested in learning more about Turbulence Behind Tranquility exhibits and programs can contact Erin McGrath Rieke, Creative Director of Divinemoira Studio at 314-651-2036 or at firstname.lastname@example.org for more information.

 (Provided by NAMI St. Louis)